What’s the secret to getting authority links?

 Let me explain…

-In my case, I noticed that people published articles about on-page SEO every week…but they rehashed the same advice from 2003.
+In my case, I noticed that people were publishing articles about on-page SEO every week…but they rehashed the same advice from 2003.

-That told me that there was demand for the topic, but no up-to-date content to meet it.
+That told me that there was lots of demand for the topic…but no up-to-date content to meet that demand.

-Whenever a new social media network starts to get some traction, a savvy marketer quickly bangs out an infographic about it.
+Whenever a new social media network blows up, someone quickly bangs out an infographic about that network.

 I’ve found that these infographics ALWAYS get a tidal wave of social shares, referral traffic, and backlinks.

 Here’s one of the first infographics about Pinterest: